gaib-ai/symbiotic-super-sum/README.md

 ## Local Simulation vs. Production System

 It is crucial to understand that this project provides a **high-fidelity logical simulation**, not a production-ready system.
-The `dvn-worker` and Forge-based `Executor` are designed for local testing and verification of on-chain logic.
+The `dvn-node` and Forge-based `Executor` are designed for local testing and verification of on-chain logic.
 Building and operating resilient, secure off-chain services requires significant additional engineering effort.

 **What's Not Included (The Path to a Production System):**

-*   **Production-Grade Service Architecture:** The `dvn-worker` is a simple application.
+*   **Production-Grade Service Architecture:** The `dvn-node` is a simple application.
 A real-world system requires continuously running, fault-tolerant services with robust process management, automated restarts, and comprehensive logging.
 *   **Persistent State Management:** Production workers need a robust database (e.g., PostgreSQL) to track in-flight messages, transaction statuses, and retry counts to ensure data integrity during service restarts.
 *   **Secure Private Key Management:** Using private keys from a local `.env` file is insecure.
 A live system demands a secure key management solution like HashiCorp Vault.
 *   **RPC Redundancy and Error Handling:** Production services must handle RPC provider downtime by implementing logic for failover to redundant nodes and sophisticated retry mechanisms.